immutable/ts-immutable-sdk/README.md

 yarn workspace @imtbl/checkout-sdk start
 ```

-Or you can navigate to the `packages/checkout` directory and run the following command:
+Or you can navigate to the `packages/checkout/sdk` directory by running the following commands from the root of the repo:

 ```bash
 cd packages/checkout/sdk